JohnnyZhov/Portfolio-Bootstrap/cv/README.md

-# CV is written using Bootstrap libriary
+# The CV is written using Bootstrap libriary